jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Required tags for classification and cost management
 - Policy‑driven diagnostic settings
 - Allowed locations and resource types
-- RBAC applied at the subscription or resource group level
+- RBAC applied at the subscription or resource‑group level (subscription‑scoped governance)

 This ensures the workload adheres to enterprise governance standards.